ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ----------------------------------------------------------------------------------------

 ## Get {{ model }} configuration
-A suitable {{ model }} pre-industrial configuration is avaible on the <a href="https://github.com/coecms/esm-pre-industrial" target="_blank">coecms GitHub</a>.
+A pre-industrial configuration of {{ model }} is available on the <a href="https://github.com/coecms/esm-pre-industrial" target="_blank">coecms GitHub</a>.
 <br>
-In order to get it, on <i>Gadi</i>, create a directory where to keep the model configuration, and clone the GitHub repo in it by running:
+To run this on <i>Gadi</i>, create a directory to store the configuration and clone the GitHub repo (from within this directory) by running:
 <pre><code>git clone https://github.com/coecms/esm-pre-industrial.git</code></pre>
 <terminal-animation>
     <terminal-line data="input">mkdir -p ~/access-esm</terminal-line>